TRANSITIONING TO ADULTHOOD

 Executive Functioning Skills

 Self-advocacy is the ability to represent oneself, one’s views, and interests.
-Students develop their ability to seek out appropriate supports and resources when necessary, while receiving advocacy supports from their coaches.
+Students develop their ability to seek out appropriate supports and resources when necessary, while receiving advocacy support from their coaches.

 Social communication is a set of verbal and nonverbal skills that one utilizes in order to navigate relationships in work, life, and academia.
 Students learn how to be active listeners, stay on track in conversations, know when to change the conversation path, know how to decline and initiate social invitations, develop interview skills, and discuss their concerns with peers.
 Transitioning to adulthood becomes much easier with good social communication skills.